-Pricing Analytics
+Pricing Analytics Software

-Pricing Analytics
+Pricing Analytics Software

-Pricing analytics is the practice of using data to make pricing decisions.
+Pricing analytics is the practice of using data to make better pricing decisions.
 It involves collecting transaction data, customer behavior patterns, and market information to determine optimal prices for products and services.

 Why Pricing Analytics Matters

 Pricing directly impacts both revenue and customer perception.
-Set prices too high and you lose customers; too low and you leave money on the table.
+Set prices too high and you lose customers.
+Too low and you leave money on the table.
 For SaaS businesses with multiple tiers, usage-based components, or custom enterprise pricing, this complexity multiplies.

-Pricing analytics helps answer critical questions:
+Pricing analytics software helps answer critical questions:

 Which pricing tier generates the highest lifetime value?